pragyy/Time-Series-Data-Predictability/README.md

 In this project the air quality dataset of Delhi is analyzed.

 The dataset used is a time-series data.
-The dataset under consideration consists of four main pollutants viz, NO2, SO2, SPM and RSPM using which the Air Quality Index is calculated.
+The dataset under consideration consists of four main pollutants viz; NO2, SO2, SPM and RSPM using which the Air Quality Index is calculated.
 It contains daily concentrations of the aforementioned pollutants from 2008-2010.

 Various exponents and laws were used to determine the smoothness of the given dataset.